centroculturadigital-mx/docker-deployer/README.md

 # Docker Controller API

+## The problem it solves

+When developing a (CI/CD)[https://www.redhat.com/en/topics/devops/what-is-ci-cd] (Continous Integration and Continous Delivery/Deployent) strategy.
+This is normally normally done using a pipeline for building docker images either with github or gitlab triggered by a commit on a specific branch (the CI stage) and then passing a SSH key to a second pipeline which will then access the server via ssh and run some commands (normally pulling and deploying the new image).
+This last strategy comes with some **problems**:

+- Give access to developers to run commands on the server by changing the CD job on the pipeline
+- Or have a complicated cronjob fetching the new build and guessing or accesing an API where the new tag is saved

+## How we solve this problem

+Using (dockerode)[https://github.com/apocas/dockerode] and (dockerode-compose)[https://github.com/apocas/dockerode-compose] and expressJS, we created an API that could take a project/container name and a new tag and update its docker-compose yml manifest on the server and pull and deploy the new software version

 ## Feautres

+- [x] Web app to visualize info
+- [x] Web API to fetch and update info
+- [x] Show running containers
-- [x] Mostrar contentedores corriendo
+- [x] Show all containers
-- [x] Mostrar todos los contentedores (up and down)
+- [x] Show compose groups and it's services
-- [x] Cambiar la imagen de un contenedor descrito en un docker-compose
-- [ ] Exponer API y app en un url
+- [x] Change the tag for a service image on a docker compose manifest
-- [ ] Auth
+- [ ] Authentication
-- [ ] Guardar historial de imagenes por proyecto (reg, tag, pulldate)
+- [ ] Save image history per service  (reg, tag, pulldate)
-- [ ] UI Mostras historial de imagenes por proyecto
+- [ ] Show image history per service on weh web app
-- [ ] UI seleccionar imagen a regresar
+- [ ] Select a previous image to rollback a service
-- [ ] Mostrar el log de algún contenedor
+- [ ] Show the log a specific service on the web app
-- [ ] UI agregar nuevo proyecto para controlar
-- [ ]
+- [ ] Create a new compose group on the web app

-## External features
+## Usage

--

-El problema que resuelve
-Instrucciones claritas
-Ejemplos
-Describir cómo aporta a la seguridad en la seguridad